vicious-widgets/vicious/README.md

 - Returns:
   * returns 1st value as the volume level and 2nd as the mute state of the requested channel

-**vicious.widgets.cpu**

-  - provides CPU usage for all available CPUs/cores
-  - returns 1st value as usage of all CPUs/cores, 2nd as usage of
-    first CPU/core, 3rd as usage of second CPU/core etc.

 **vicious.widgets.cpuinf**